zoran-cuckovic/beautiful-jekyll/_posts/2019-03-06-qgis-shadows.md

 But, why should we drop all benefits of georeferenced environment and revert to software which can't handle geographical data?
 It is not that difficult to simulate natural light, provided that we do not expect the same level of quality as in dedicated 3D doftware.

-I have developed a short algorithm to simulate incident light over the terrain, namely the shadows it should produce.
+I have developed a short algorithm to simulate incident light over digital terrain models, namely the shadows it should produce.
 Rather than simple yes/no format, *shadows are represented as depth values*.
 In natural environment, there is a considerable difference between two metres deep shadow, as behind a small mound and hundreds of metres deep shadow, behind a cliff.
 Taking care of such nuances can help as to get closer to the refined effect of handmade hillshades.

 ![Puy-de-Dome.jpg]({{site.baseurl}}/figures/Puy-de-Dome.jpg)
 *Deep shadow below Puy de Dôme, France ([© baladomes.com](http://www.baladomes.com)).*